redwoodjs/redwoodjs-com-archive/docs/cliCommands.md

 This command seeds your database by running your project's `seed.js|ts` file which would can find you in `scripts` directory.

-> Important: Prisma Migrate resets the database and triggers seeding in the following scenarios:
+> **Important:** Prisma Migrate resets the database and triggers seeding in the following scenarios:
+>

-- You manually run the `yarn redwood prisma migrate reset` command.
+> - You manually run the `yarn redwood prisma migrate reset` command.
-- The database is reset interactively in the context of using `yarn redwood prisma migrate dev` - for example, as a result of migration history conflicts or database schema drift.
+> - The database is reset interactively in the context of using `yarn redwood prisma migrate dev` - for example, as a result of migration history conflicts or database schema drift.
+>

-If you want to use `yarn redwood prisma migrate dev` or `yarn redwood prisma migrate reset` without seeding, you can pass the `--skip-seed` flag.
+> If you want to use `yarn redwood prisma migrate dev` or `yarn redwood prisma migrate reset` without seeding, you can pass the `--skip-seed` flag.

 While having a great seed might not be all that important at the start, but as soon as you start collaborating with others, it becomes vital.

 Prisma's got a great [seeding guide](https://www.prisma.io/docs/guides/prisma-guides/seed-database) that covers both the concepts and the nuts and bolts.

-#### How does seeding actually work?
+##### How does seeding actually work?

 If you look at your project's `package.json` file, you'll notice a `prisma` section: